alecmuffett/eotk/README.md

 The goal is to provide a tool for prototyping, and eventually deploying at scale, HTTP and HTTPS onion sites to provide official presence for popular websites.

+The results are certainly impactful upon security, pose all manner of risk; set them up only for your own sites or for sites which do not require login credentials of any kind.

 # Usage Notes